Latest updates

 Bottom line

-• The $10 million threshold and 250 beneficial owner limit for qualifying venture capital funds is too low for the exemption to serve its intended purposes.
+The $12 million AUM cap and 250 beneficial owner limit for qualifying venture capital funds are both too low for the qualifying venture capital fund exemption to serve its intended purposes.
 Raising these thresholds will help foster innovation in the venture capital sector, particularly for emerging funds and founders.

 Get involved